• Skip to primary navigation

 This is a very useful feature in Lightroom Classic because you can create multiple ‘looks’ for the same image file and have them all visible at once.
 That’s not possible in Lightroom.
 It does offer image ‘versions’ but these are saved within the image and not displayed separately.
 They are more like saved snapshots than extra versions.

-5. No Smart Albums
+5. Now with Smart Albums

 6. No image grouping/stacking